google-deepmind/mujoco/doc/programming.rst

 Interactive perturbations have proven very useful in exploring the model dynamics as well as probing closed-loop control systems.
-The user is free to implement any perturbation mechanism of their choice by setting mjData.qfrc_applied or mjData.xfrc_applied to suitable forces (in generalized and Cartesian coordinates respectively).
+The user is free to implement any perturbation mechanism of their choice by setting ``mjData.qfrc_applied`` or ``mjData.xfrc_applied`` to suitable forces (in generalized and Cartesian coordinates respectively).

 Prior to MuJoCo version 1.40, user code had to maintain a collection of objects in order to implement perturbations.
 All these objects are now grouped into the data structure :ref:`mjvPerturb`.
 Its use is illustrated in :ref:`simulate.cc <saSimulate>`.
-The idea is to select a MuJoCo body of interest, and provide a reference pose (i.e. a 3D position and quaternion orientation) for that body.
+The idea is to select a MuJoCo body of interest, and provide a reference pose (i.e., a 3D position and quaternion orientation) for that body.
 These are stored in mjPerturb.respos/quat.
 The function :ref:`mjv_movePerturb` is a mouse hook for controlling the reference pose with the mouse.
 The function :ref:`mjv_initPerturb` is used to set the reference pose equal to the selected body pose at the onset of perturbation, so as to avoid jumps.

 This perturbation object can then be used to move the selected body directly (when the simulation is paused or when the selected body is a mocap body), or to apply forces and torques to the body.
 This is done with the functions :ref:`mjv_applyPerturbPose` and :ref:`mjv_applyPerturbForce` respectively.
-The latter function writes the external perturbation force to mjData.xfrc_applied for the selected body.
-However it does not clear mjData.xfrc_applied for the remaining bodies, thus it is recommended to clear it in user code, in case the selected body changed and some perturbation force was left over from a previous time step.
-If there is more than one device that can apply perturbations or user code needs to add perturbations from other sources, the user must implement the necessary logic so that only the desired perturbations are present in mjData.xfrc_applied and any old perturbations are cleared.
+The latter function writes the external perturbation force to ``mjData.xfrc_applied`` for the selected body.
+However it does not clear ``mjData.xfrc_applied`` for the remaining bodies, thus it is recommended to clear it in user code, in case the selected body changed and some perturbation force was left over from a previous time step.
+If there is more than one device that can apply perturbations or user code needs to add perturbations from other sources, the user must implement the necessary logic so that only the desired perturbations are present in ``mjData.xfrc_applied`` and any old perturbations are cleared.

 In addition to affecting the simulation, the perturbation object is recognized by the abstract visualizer and can be rendered.
 This is done by adding a visual string to denote the positional difference, and a rotating cube to denote